XRAccessibility/xraccessibility.github.io/README.md

 8. [Core Accessibility API Mappings 1.2](https://www.w3.org/TR/core-aam-1.2/) - This document describes how user agents should expose semantics of web content languages to accessibility APIs.
 This helps users with disabilities to obtain and interact with information using assistive technologies.
 This specification defines support that applies across multiple content technologies, including general keyboard navigation support and mapping of general-purpose roles, states, and properties provided in Web content via WAI-ARIA.

 9. [Graphics Accessibility API Mappings](https://www.w3.org/TR/graphics-aam-1.0/) - The Graphics Accessibility API Mappings defines how user agents map the WAI-ARIA Graphics Module markup to platform accessibility APIs.
 It is intended for user agent developers responsible for accessibility in their user agent so that they can support the accessibility of graphics.

+10. [Recommendations for Accessible Captions in 360 Degree Video](https://www.w3.org/community/reports/immersive-captions/CG-FINAL-360-captions-20240412/) - The W3C Immersive Caption Community Group's recommendations on accessible captions for 360 degree video, including speaker identification, caption anchoring, seek by caption, and more.

 <br />